Transylvania County, North Carolina: Government and politics

 Transylvania is a solidly Republican county in federal elections, although less so than most of Appalachia.
 No Democratic presidential nominee has carried Transylvania County since Jimmy Carter did so in 1976.
 In 2024, Democratic gubernatorial candidate Josh Stein flipped the county, marking the first time a democratic gubernatorial candidate had won the county in 20 years.

 Transylvania County has a council-manager form of government, with a five-member Board of Commissioners elected at large.
 The Commissioners hire and supervise a separate County Manager.
 The current County Manager is Jaime Laughter.
-The current members of the Board of Commissioners are Jason Chappell (chairman), Jake Dalton (vice-chairman), Teresa McCall, Larry Chapman, and Emmett Casciato.
+The current members of the Board of Commissioners are Teresa McCall (chair), Larry Chapman (vice chair), Jason Chappell, Jake Dalton, and Chase McKelvey.

 Transylvania Regional Hospital (TRH) was formed in 1933 with the mission to serve the community's health care needs.
 A 94-bed facility fully accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), it has more than 120 active, consulting and courtesy physicians representing a full spectrum of specialties.

 Transylvania County is a member of the Land-of-Sky Regional Council of governments.

 The current mayor of Brevard is Maureen Copelof.
 The current mayor of Rosman is Brian Shelton.